alfieqashwa/qozycue/note.md

 ✅ Packet with the same company and the same rate must have a unique name ✅ Tax with the same company must have a unique name
-✅ Discount with the same company must have a unique name ❌ Create new Schema: UpdatedBy on Payment Form
-❌ Setup Cancelled Feature (Refund use case)
+✅ Discount with the same company must have a unique name ❌ Setup Cancelled Feature (Refund use case)
 ❌ Reconfig Sidebar -> https://ui.shadcn.com/blocks
 ❌ "react-to-print" version after learn their recent documentation